Cyprella/suc/doc/init.md

 /usr/lib/systemd/system directory, followed by the command `systemctl daemon-reload` in order to update running systemd configuration.

-To test, run `systemctl start nyxd` and to enable for system startup run `systemctl enable nyxd`
+To test, run `systemctl start sucd` and to enable for system startup run `systemctl enable sucd`

 4b) OpenRC

-Rename nyxd.openrc to nyxd and drop it in /etc/init.d.
+Rename sucd.openrc to sucd and drop it in /etc/init.d.
 Double check ownership and permissions and make it executable.
-Test it with `/etc/init.d/nyxd start` and configure it to run on startup with `rc-update add nyxd`
+Test it with `/etc/init.d/sucd start` and configure it to run on startup with `rc-update add sucd`

 4c) Upstart (for Debian/Ubuntu based distributions)

-Drop nyxd.conf in /etc/init.
-Test by running `service nyxd start` it will automatically start on reboot.
+Drop sucd.conf in /etc/init.
+Test by running `service sucd start` it will automatically start on reboot.

 NOTE: This script is incompatible with CentOS 5 and Amazon Linux 2014 as they